ZiCog/pi-propeller-load/README.md

 In this repo it is undergoing modification so as to be able make use of the Raspberry Pi UART on the GPIO header.

 This is work in proress.
 Not useable yet.

+Also supports use as a Propeller loader for routers running OpenWRT.
+Known to work on DLINK DIR-615-D1